-This track is for those who are already Registered Nurses (RNs) licensed in the state of Florida and who desire to further their nursing education and expand their career opportunities by completing a Bachelor of Science in Nursing (BSN).
+This program is for those who are already Registered Nurses (RNs) and who desire to further their nursing education and expand their career opportunities by completing a Bachelor of Science in Nursing (BSN).
+While the online tracks are open to applicants nationwide who hold active RN licensure in their states of residence, the on-campus tracks require active RN licensure in the state of Florida.
 Today’s healthcare arena is increasingly complex with its high-tech focus in the hospital, its shift toward population-based health care management in the community, and the increasing influence of political and economic forces on all phases of healthcare.
 The broad knowledge base found in a BSN provides the opportunity for RNs to gain the competencies necessary to excel in the current and future healthcare job market.

-The faculty use web-enhanced technology (technology requirements) combined with individualized attention to focus learning on the most current trends and competencies necessary for professional growth and advancement.
-The curriculum provides a strong scientific base of study with unique opportunities to work with vulnerable and underserved populations.
+The faculty use web-enhanced technology combined with individualized attention to focus learning on the most current trends and competencies necessary for professional growth and advancement.
+The curriculum provides a strong scientific base of study with unique opportunities to work with vulnerable and under-served populations.
 A BSN at UNF offers registered nurses a learning environment in which to:

-The on-campus cohort is offered in a RN-designated cohort that allows RNs to complete the program in three (3) semesters (approximately one year).
-This delivery format is offered for those beginning in the spring and fall terms.
+The on-campus bridge is offered in a RN-designated cohort that allows RNs to complete the program in three (3) semesters (approximately one year).
+This delivery format is offered for those beginning in the traditional fall term each year.
 Classroom-based curriculum is scheduled one day per week (Wednesday), typically from 8 a.m. to 5 p.m., for the three (3) semesters the student is enrolled in the program.
-Several of the classes for the traditional cohort will be presented in hybrid (meeting 4-5 times instead of every week) or distance learning (online) formats.
+Most of the classes for the on-campus cohort will be presented in hybrid (meeting 4-5 times instead of every week) or distance learning (online) formats.

-While there are no formal hospital clinicals, those enrolled in the traditional, on-campus cohort will be required to complete organized group community hours at an agency arranged by the UNF faculty.
-Limited clinical hours (one Tuesday or Thursday per month) in the second semester (Summer) will be scheduled, while in the final semester (Fall), RNs will participate in the organized community clinicals each Tuesday or Thursday of the semester.
-Depending on the agency to which the RN is assigned, these clinicals will be schedule from 8 or 9 a.m. until approximately 2 or 3 p.m.
-Additionally, in the last semester, RNs will participate in clinicals for the Professional Nursing Integration course.
-These clinical hours will be self-scheduled by the student and include attendance at Florida Board of Nursing meetings, professional nursing organization meetings, and various nursing conferences and civic meetings in the community.
-Nurses without hospital experience since passing the NCLEX will enroll for extra credit hours in this course.
-Inexperienced nurses will precept with a BSN/MSN prepared staff nurse in one of the local hospitals in order to refresh clinical skills and to maintain current nursing practice.
+While there are no formal hospital clinicals, those enrolled in the hybrid on-campus cohort will be required to complete organized group community hours at an agency arranged by the UNF faculty.
+Limited hours (one Tuesday or Thursday per month) in the second semester will be scheduled, while in the final semester, RNs will participate in the organized community experiences each Tuesday or Thursday of the semester.
+Additionally, in the last semester, RNs will spent time attending nursing conferences, professional nursing organization meetings, and civic meetings for the capstone course.
+These hours will be self-scheduled by the student.
+Nurses without hospital experience since passing the NCLEX will enroll for extra credit hours in this course in order to refresh clinical skills and to maintain current nursing practice.